yrouranos/dashboard/README.md

 - added a streamlit-based access control in which users can be associated with one or several projects;
 - added an opption to store the climate data used by the portal on Google Drive (a little bit slow, but usable).

+### v1.4.2

+Implemented features:
+- added an option to generate Taylor diagrams (see the keywords starting wiith 'opt_taylor').
+In the case of climate variables, a first diagram is generated for the simulation (prior to bias adjustement) while a second diagram is generated for the scenario (after bias adjustment).
+In the case of climate indices, a single diagram is generated.

 ## Contributing

 This is a development project that is being used in production by climate services specialists.
 If you're interested in